toddbranch/ECE382/notes/L2/index.md

 - memory organization

 ## MSP430 Architecture

+I'll give a brief overview of the MSP430's ISA - we'll go a lot more in depth in these areas in the next few lessons.

 - RISC architecture
     - fewer instructions
     - emulates higher-level instructions
+        - for instance, `NOP`
     - 16-bit datapath
         - word size is 16 bits
         - all instructions are 16 bits long

 - Set of Operations
-    - 27 Instructions in 3 families
+    - 27 Instructions in 3 families - we'll talk about these next time
         - Single-operand
+            - for instance, `SWPB`
         - Conditional jump
+            - for instance, `JMP    jump_label`
         - Two-operand
+            - for instance, `MOV    r12, r10`

 - Registers - 16 bits wide
     - fast memory that holds values in-use by the CPU